• Skip to primary navigation

 4. If it is convenient, disconnect the phone from the wall charger once it is fully charged.
 As mentioned earlier, it is OK to leave the phone on the charger overnight.
 You should disconnect it only if it is convenient to do so.

 5. Do not often discharge the battery completely.
-If you often let the phone to power off by itself due to empty battery, you may damage the battery AND the phone.
+If you often let the phone power off by itself due to an empty battery, you may damage the battery AND the phone.

 6. Use high-quality chargers and cables.
 If you are not sure, get a Samsung one.
-Low-quality chargers and cables may damage your Galaxy Note 10 and may cause a fie.
+Low-quality chargers and cables may damage your Galaxy Note 10 and may cause a fire.

 How to show battery percentage on the Galaxy Note 10 status bar?